jamesbaldwin05/data-science-teaching-cosine/modules/beginner/05_numpy.md

 ### Indexing & Slicing

-NumPy arrays support multiple ways to access and manipulate elements, similar to python lists:
+NumPy arrays support multiple ways to access and manipulate elements, similar to Python lists:

 - **1D & 2D slicing**: use `start:stop:step` syntax.
 - **Negative indexing**: counts from the end.